usellm/usellm/packages/usellm/README.md

 const llm = useLLM("https://usellm.org/api/llmservice");
 ```

+**NOTE**: The above service URL is for testing only.
 Check the next section to learn how you can create your own service URL.

 2. Use the `.chat` method to send a chat message and provide `onSuccess` and `onError` callbacks: